In this blog post, learn JCMD command-line utility with examples.

 B:\Workspace\modifysf>jcmd -l 4656 org.codehaus.plexus.classworlds.launcher.Launcher 5412 sun.tools.jcmd.JCmd -l 10444 com.kiran.MainApp

 The above command gives the process id and process name running in JVM.
-Next, is to get detailed diagnostic information with each process, we need to run one more command to get the list of commands.
+Next, to get detailed diagnostic information with each process, we need to run one more command to get the list of commands.

 B:\Workspace\modifysf>jcmd org.codehaus.plexus.classworlds.launcher.Launcher help 6604: The following commands are available: JFR.stop JFR.start JFR.dump JFR.check VM.native_memory VM.check_commercial_features VM.unlock_commercial_features ManagementAgent.stop ManagementAgent.start_local ManagementAgent.start GC.rotate_log Thread.print GC.class_stats GC.class_histogram GC.heap_dump GC.run_finalization GC.run VM.uptime VM.flags VM.system_properties VM.command_line VM.version help For more information about a specific command use 'help '.